Ratification Date: 16/05/2025

 - Idiopathic intracranial hypertension (IIH) requiring frequent lumbar punctures and/or with visual compromise

-- Patients requiring planned time-sensitive surgery (including bariatric surgery) for reversible, life-limiting conditions and who have severely restricted activities of daily living (ADLs), where high BMI is the primary barrier to surgery and weight loss is essential to access treatment
+- Patients requiring planned, time-sensitive surgery (including bariatric surgery) for reversible, life-limiting conditions or who have severely restricted activities of daily living (ADLs), where high BMI is the primary barrier to surgery (according to latest clinical trial data) and weight loss is essential to access treatment

-- Severe obstructive sleep apnoea (OSA), obesity hypoventilation syndrome (OHS) – where the severity has been indicated by an Apnea Hypopnea Index (AHI) of >30A and/or severe asthma
+- Severe obstructive sleep apnoea (OSA), obesity hypoventilation syndrome (OHS) – where the severity has been indicated by an Apnoea Hypopnea Index (AHI) of >30A and/or severe asthma

-- Young adults requiring ongoing support, transitioning from paediatric tier 3 obesity services 5*
+- Young adults (18-24) requiring ongoing support, transitioning from paediatric tier 3 obesity services, or with significant weight related complications.
+6*

 Phase 2: ≥THREE of the following conditions, which could be improved by weight loss: